telerik/blazor-docs/components/datepicker/events.md

 ## OnCalendarCellRender

 The `OnCalendarCellRender` event fires when each calendar cell in each view is about to render.
+The event allows you to:
+* Find out the current view.
-The event allows you to find out the current view and cell date.
-You can also set a custom CSS class for the `<td>` element.
+* Find out the cell date.
+* Set a custom CSS class for the `<td>` element.

 The event handler receives as an argument an `DatePickerCalendarCellRenderEventArgs` object that contains: